MaxxP0/WorldModel/README.md

 the masked areas until none remain.

-## Sampling Strategy Adjustments in maskGIT:
+## Sampling Strategy Adjustments to maskGIT:
 In contrast to the original maskGIT, sampling solely from the most confident tokens can lead to mode collapse, often resulting in generating only stones or air.
 To address this, we've introduced a random sampling strategy.
 In the early sampling phases, the confidence of potential tokens is disregarded, and tokens are selected for unmasking at random.